Louise Glück – O jardim

 se passou entre nós.
 Ou

-sempre foi apenas de um dos lados?
+sempre foi apenas de um lado?
 Eu

 errei, eu errei, eu lhe pedi